andrewferlitsch/Gap/docs/specs/vision_spec.md

 ```
     Alternately, the list of images can be a list of directories which contain images.
     Alternately, the list of images can be a list of URLs of remotely stored images.
+    Alternately, the list of images can be a multi-dimensional numpy array.
     Alternately, the list of labels maybe a single value; in which case, the label applies to all the images.

 + **Image** – This is the base class for the representation of a single Computer Vision (CV).
 The constructor optionally takes as parameters an image (path), corresponding label, and flags for CV preprocessing the image.